giuseppedevenuto/Master_Thesis_Project/README.md

 - All code in `3.BioemuS configuration pyscripts/` follows **GPLv3**.
 - When using the code for publications or research, please adhere to **GPLv3 terms** and cite the papers listed above.
-- For direct citation in GitHub, see the [CITATION.cff](./CITATION.cff) file.